si8881wo/si8881wo.github.io/projects/personal.md

 Here I will write about my personal projects.
 <ul>
 {% for post in site.posts %}
-  {% if post.tags contains "scientific" %}
+  {% if post.tags contains "personal" %}
     <li>
       <h2><a href="{{ post.url }}">{{ post.title }}</a></h2>
       {{ post.excerpt }}